Bonds Bonanza 1: Bonds Basics30 Apr 2021

 An inverted yield curve is often treated as a sign announciating a recession, and did for instance happen in 2006, more than a year before the start of the great financial crisis.
 That being said, I feel like an inverted yield curve is unlikely to recur any time soon.
 The US government just injected trillions into its economy, so inflation, not deflation, is on all the lips.

 That's it for today!
-Next time we'll look at what might have caused the surge in bond yields in February.
+The next article looks at what might have caused the surge in bond yields in February.
 We'll also look at some hypothesis explaining why this affected the stock market.